Total War: Pharaoh Game Cover

 Reviews

-• The game has beautiful graphics and a well-designed campaign map that immerses players in the Bronze Age setting.
+• The game features beautiful graphics and a well-designed campaign map that immerses players in the Bronze Age setting.

-• The new mechanics, such as the court system and resource management, add depth and complexity to the gameplay.
+• New mechanics such as the outpost system and court intrigue add depth and complexity to the gameplay, making it more engaging.

-• The battles are engaging and require strategic thinking, with a focus on unit positioning and terrain.
+• The battles are visually stunning and require strategic thinking, with unit variety based on regional recruitment enhancing the tactical experience.

-• The AI can be frustrating, often making illogical decisions and failing to provide a challenging experience.
+• The AI behavior in battles and on the campaign map can be frustrating, often leading to illogical decisions and poor pathfinding.

 • “The mechanics feel uninspired, and the overall progression lacks depth.”